 Make your employee welcome and get them set up

-🗹 Think about how you can make your new employee feel welcome.
-Have morning tea to celebrate them starting or organise a lunch to introduce them to the team.
+- Think about how to make them feel welcome; have morning tea to celebrate them starting or organise a lunch to introduce them to the team

 Show them around your workplace